wabbit-corp/kappa/Spec.md

 * `hide ctor T.C` hides a specific constructor C of type T.
 * `hide view T` hides the pattern-matching view of T’s constructors (constructors may remain usable as terms).
   Pattern matching may only mention constructors whose views are visible at the match site.
-* `hide alias T` applies to type aliases type T = ... and hides the alias’s definitional equation from downstream modules.
+* `hide def x` hides the definitional equation (implementation body) of an exported term `x` from downstream modules, while still exporting its signature.
-  Outside the defining module, T is treated as an abstract type of the same kind and does not unfold during definitional equality.
+  Outside the defining module, `x` is treated as opaque for definitional equality (δ-reduction does not unfold it).
+  `hide def x` requires that `x` has an explicit exported type signature in the module interface.

 ### 2.6 Prelude interface (implicit, declarations only)